-2.7 Borrowing strategy
+2.7 Borrowing Strategy

 - 2.7.1 The factors that influence the 2023/24 strategy are: - The movement in CFR as set out in Table 3; - Forthcoming 'Option' dates on £60.5m of Lender Option Borrower Option loans (LOBO's) in 2023/24; - The interest rate forecasts (set out in Table 10); - Aiming to minimise revenue costs to reduce the impact on the Council Tax Requirement; and - The impact of the Council's Capital Programme. - 2.7.2 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (CFR) has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
-That is, Bank Rate increases over the remainder of 2022 and the first half of 2023. - 2.7.3 Against this background and the risks within the economic forecast, caution will be adopted with 2023/24 treasury operations.
+That is, Bank Rate increases over the first half of 2023.
+Members will note that at the MPC meeting on 2 February 2023, the Bank Rate was increased by 0.5% from 3.5% to 4%. - 2.7.3 Against this background and the risks within the economic forecast, caution will be adopted with 2023/24 treasury operations.
 The Treasury Management team will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances so that: - if it was considered that there was a significant risk of a sharp fall in interest rates, then long term borrowing will be postponed. - if it was considered that there was a significant risk of a much sharper rise in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - 2.7.4 The forecast gross borrowing requirement in Table 6 at 2.4.3 above shows, based on current estimates, that the Council will need to drawdown a significant amount of new borrowing, to support the capital programme.
 Any additional borrowing will be completed with regard to the limits, indicators and interest rate forecasts set out above.
 As noted earlier, initial estimates of borrowing have changed in previous years due to the reprofiling of the capital programme once the financial year has begun. - 2.7.5 During 2023/24, £60.5m of LOBO (Lender Option Borrower Option) debt will reach the option renewal date.
 Table 11 below, sets out the maturity structure of fixed rate debt.
 At the renewal date the loans will either: - Move to the option rate of interest, which in all cases will be the same as the current rate; or - Be offered at a rate above the option rate, in which case the Council has the option to repay.
 This would then require refinancing at the prevailing market rates.